rudderlabs/rudderstack-docs/destinations/marketing/qualtrics/Qualtrics Website Feedback.md

 ## Page

-The `page` call lets you track of how many times a user performs certain actions.
-Any tracked events can be passed as embedded data to the intercept target.
-After the `page` call, you will find the Qualtrics survey being loaded.
+The `page` call lets you track how many times a user performs certain actions.
+RudderStack passes any tracked events as embedded data to the Qualtrics [**intercept**](https://www.qualtrics.com/support/website-app-feedback/getting-started-with-website-app-feedback/step-4-setting-up-your-intercept/) target.
+After the `page` call, the Qualtrics survey is loaded.

+{% hint style="success" %}
+You can set the intercepts when a user creates the project or after they have created the project.
+{% endhint %}

 A sample `page` call is as shown: